 CBD topicals are a growing segment of the market's products, and it's easy to see why when you take a look at this hemp-infused cooling gel.
 It contains 300 milligrams of CBD per ounce and offers the type of soothing relief that's perfect for sore or achy muscles.

-We like that the gel is free of eight major allergens and is vegan.
+Why buy: We like that the gel is gluten free, vegan, free of eight major allergens, and includes menthol and arnica.

 Charlotte's Web FAQs

 Yes.
 Charlotte's Web has strict protocols in place to ensure customer confidence in its products.
 Not only are the products tested by a third-party lab, but customers can easily research the contents of their purchase by entering the lot number on the Charlotte's Web website and accessing the product's Certificate of Analysis.
 You'll find this brand on many lists of the best CBD oils.